StepWise is StreetDoctors’ longer programme which runs for 8-10 sessions with the focus on youth engagement and social action.

-Stepwise is StreetDoctors’ longer programme which runs for 8-10 sessions with the focus on youth engagement and social action.
-Through a peer education approach, it also enables the young people to learn and share their knowledge with others in their communities.
+Through a peer education approach, it enables the young people to learn and share their gained knowledge, to others in their communities.

 The StepWise Programme enables young people to: